sapna-saini691/sql_projects/read.md

    OR price_per_unit IS NULL
    OR cogs IS NULL
    OR total_sale IS NULL;

 Data Exploration

-Total sales records: SELECT COUNT(*) FROM retail_sales;
+Total sales records:

+SELECT COUNT(*) AS total_sale FROM retail_sales;
+Unique customers:

-Unique customers: SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
+SELECT COUNT(DISTINCT customer_id) AS total_customers FROM retail_sales;

-Distinct product categories: SELECT DISTINCT category FROM retail_sales;
+Distinct product categories:

+SELECT DISTINCT category FROM retail_sales;
 SQL Queries & Business Insights
-1. Retrieve all sales on a specific date sql
+1. Sales on "2022-11-05"

-Copy code
+SELECT * FROM retail_sales WHERE sale_date = '2022-11-05';

+2. Clothing transactions in November 2022 with quantity ≥ 4

 SELECT * FROM retail_sales
-WHERE sale_date = '2022-11-05';
-2. Transactions for clothing category with quantity ≥ 4 in November 2022
-sql
-Copy code
-SELECT * FROM retail_sales
 WHERE category='clothing'
   AND DATE_FORMAT(sale_date,'%Y-%m')='2022-11'
   AND quantiy>=4;

 3. Total sales per category
-sql
-Copy code

 SELECT category, SUM(total_sale) AS net_sale, COUNT(*) AS total_order
 FROM retail_sales
 GROUP BY category;
-4. Average age of customers for 'beauty' category sql
+4. Average age of customers in 'beauty' category
-Copy code

 SELECT ROUND(AVG(age),2) AS avg_age
 FROM retail_sales
 WHERE category='beauty';
 5. Transactions with total_sale > 1000

-sql
-Copy code
-SELECT * FROM retail_sales
-WHERE total_sale > 1000;
+SELECT * FROM retail_sales WHERE total_sale > 1000;
-6. Total transactions by gender and category sql
+6. Number of transactions by gender and category
-Copy code

 SELECT category, gender, COUNT(*) AS total_transaction FROM retail_sales
 GROUP BY category, gender
 ORDER BY gender;
-7. Best-selling month of each year (average sale) sql
+7. Best-selling month per year (average sale)
-Copy code

 SELECT year, month, avg_sale
 FROM (
     SELECT YEAR(sale_date) AS year,